Penn State 56, Nebraska 43

 Petteway drained a 3-pointer to highlight a 10-2 spurt and pull Nebraska within 44-41 with 5 ½ minutes remaining, but Penn State held firm and rattled off the next seven points, getting a critical triple from Garner with 1:48 remaining.
 Smith answered with a layup with 1:11 to go, but Thorpe and Newbill got dunks on consecutive possessions shortly thereafter to cap the Nittany Lions’ game-ending 12-2 surge.

-GAME NOTEBOOK: Nebraska’s 13-point first half was its lowest scoring output in the opening 20 minutes since an 11-point effort in a 70-44 loss to Creighton on Dec.
+GAME NOTEBOOK: Nebraska’s 13-point first half was its lowest scoring output in either half since an 11-point effort in a 70-44 loss to Creighton on Dec.
 11, 2005. … Newbill’s 11-point performance tied a season low, but the Big Ten’s leading scorer extended his double-figure scoring streak to 33 games. … One game after Shields surpassed the 1,000-point mark in his Cornhuskers’ career, Petteway did the same on Saturday.
 The conference’s third-leading scorer, who scored 88 points before transferring from Texas Tech, topped the 1,000-point plateau for his career earlier this season.

-Note: (Updated: Light editing throughout CHANGES “seven” to “six” in front of “conference losses” in graph 2)